Arsenal's defensive woes worsen as Mustafi stretchered off against Bournemouth | Goal.com

 "I work with players like this and I have had teammates like this and there is always a moment where there is a click."

-Arsenal were already in the market for a defender this January, with a deal for Flamengo centre-back Pablo Mari on the verge of completion over the weekend but has not yet been finalised.
+Arsenal were already in the market for a defender this January, with a deal for Flamengo centre-back Pablo Mari on the verge of completion over the weekend but not yet finalised.

 Arteta does at least have David Luiz coming back from suspension after his red card against Chelsea, but the likelihood is that he will have to improvise at the back when Arsenal travel to Turf Moor to face Burnley on Sunday.